 Norman Carey is a pianist and music theorist.
 Previously, he was a member of the music theory faculty at Eastman School of Music and the piano faculty of Western Connecticut State University.
 His research interests include scale theory and performance/analysis issues.
-His works have appeared in Music Theory Spectrum, Journal of Music Theory, Perspectives of New Music, Theory and Practice, Journal of Mathematics and Music, and Intégral.
+His works have appeared in Music Theory Spectrum, the Journal of Music Theory, Perspectives of New Music, Theory and Practice, Journal of Mathematics and Music, the Journal of Integer Sequences, and Intégral.
 His paper, "Regions: A

+2008.
 "Disintegrating Dominant Prolongations: A New Look at the Deceptive Cadence."
-In Essays from the Fourth International Schenker Symposium, Olms, Allen Cadwallader, editor.
-(2008).
+In Essays from the Fourth International Schenker Symposium, Olms, Allen Cadwallader, ed.

+2007.
 "Coherence and sameness in well-formed and pairwise well-formed scales."
-Journal of Mathematics and Music.
-(2007).
+Journal of Mathematics and Music 1/2.

+2007.
 "An Improbable Intertwining: An Analysis of Schumann's Kreisleriana I and II with Recommendations for Piano Practice."
-Theory and Practice 32 (forthcoming, 2006 ).
+Theory and Practice 32.

-"Self-similar pitch structures, their duals, and rhythmic analogs" Perspectives of New Music 34/2 (Summer 1996) with David Clampitt, co-author.
+1996.
+"Self-similar pitch structures, their duals, and rhythmic analogs" Perspectives of New Music 34/2, with David Clampitt, co-author.

 Brahms, Sonatas for viola and piano with Emanuel Vardi, viola.
 Finnadar Records.